wzhlearning/fNIRS-Transformer/README.md

 # fNIRS-Transformer
 ## Transformer Model for Functional Near-Infrared Spectroscopy Classification
-This work has been accepted for publication in the IEEE Journal of Biomedical and Health Informatics (J-BHI). *The code will be released here.*
+This work (doi: 10.1109/JBHI.2022.3140531) has been accepted for publication in the IEEE Journal of Biomedical and Health Informatics (see https://ieeexplore.ieee.org/document/9670659)